Cardano-Forge/anvil-barrow/README.md

 #### Throttling

 The `throttle` option allows you to control the rate of event processing by adding delays between events.

-**Default behavior**: Throttle applies to ALL events, including filtered ones:
+Throttle is applied to ALL events, including filtered ones:

 ```typescript
 await controller.start({